djriefler/Scribble/Documentation.md

 <!-- /TOC -->

 ## ScribbleProtocol
-Protocol that receives messages sent from the Scribble device.
+Protocol that receives messages sent from the Scribble SDK.
 It offers the following optional stubs:

 Note: **peripheral** refers to the Scribble device that your app is interacting with.